What you pay for drugs

-Note: You may use your Health Savings Account to pay for drugs, including those not covered by the plan.
+Note: You may use your Health Savings Account to pay for drugs, even those not covered by the plan.

-When you use network pharmacies (retail or mail-order) you pay based on the drug's allowed amount, a discounted price negotiated for the plan.
-And the pharmacy submits the claim to the plan, which counts toward your deductible and out-of-pocket limit.
+When you use network pharmacies, you pay based on the drug's allowed amount, a discounted price negotiated for the plan.
+Plus, the pharmacy submits the claim to the plan for you, which counts toward your deductible and out-of-pocket limit.

 If you use a non-network pharmacy, they may charge more than the plan allowed amount.
-Only the allowed amount counts toward your deductible or out-of-pocket limit; any amount charged by the non-network pharmacy exceeding the allowed amount does not count.
+Only the allowed amount counts toward your deductible or out-of-pocket limit.
+Any amount that exceeds the allowed amount does not count.

-In addition, a non-network pharmacy may not submit claims on your behalf.
-A claim must be submitted to the plan to count toward your deductible or out-of-pocket limit.
+Also, a non-network pharmacy may not submit claims on your behalf.
+You must submit a claim to the plan to count toward your deductible or out-of-pocket limit.

 If you are enrolled in Medicare Part B and Medicare is your primary coverage, we suggest you choose a network pharmacy that can bill Medicare Part B directly.
 To find one, use the pharmacy locator or call Washington State Rx Services at 1-888-361-1611.

 Medicare accepts claims only from pharmacies, not members.
 Your pharmacy must send claims to Medicare before sending them to UMP CDHP.